Magento 2 Admin Panel Tutorial

 At the same main panel you can also see a chart that shows orders and amounts for a chosen time period:

-The snapshot reports can be shown for each particular store view.
+The snapshot reports can be shown for each particular store view in the Magento admin dashboard.

 Under the tab you can observe your Orders, Invoices, Shipments, Credit Memos, Billing Agreements and Transactions.